daidodo/format-imports-vscode/README.md

 - Auto format imports and exports on save, or manually from command, shortcut or context menu.
 - Merge imports or exports if possible, and remove duplicated names.
 - Delete unused imports with configurable exceptions for, e.g. macros.
-- Group and sort imports by custom rules.
+- Group and sort imports by custom rules, including sorted by paths or names.
 - Sort binding names in imports and exports.
 - Support [Type-Only imports/exports](https://devblogs.microsoft.com/typescript/announcing-typescript-3-8/#type-only-imports-exports).
 - Support multi-root projects.